rauc/rauc/docs/concept/update-concept.rst

 to boot from slot B from now on.
 To add more safety, a third bootable slot C may be used containing a minimal fallback system the bootloader may choose if booting from the other slots fails.
-This one might also be used to initially install a productive system on a new device.
+This one might also be used to initially install a production system on a new device.

 In the following an overview of the basic concept for realizing such an